 2. Slow to make a response; use of fillers to 'buy time'

 Moving language through the brain cortex for processing until a response can be formulated takes time for children with a language processing deficit.
 Some children keep the conversation flowing by using words such as 'you know', 'um', 'like' and other 'fillers' to keep their turn in the conversation until they are ready to respond.

 3. Frequently says "I don't know" or "I forget"

 The normal time it takes for 'question - response' is approximately 2 - 4 seconds., which generally isn't long enough for some children.
 To reduce anxiety and negative peer pressure, they will often say "I don't know' or 'I forget''.

 4. Verbal repetition or rehearsal

 Children will often mumble or talk' to themselves as a compensatory strategy.
-They are in fact trying to keep the auditory message fresh in their short-term memory until they can attach meaning to it or decode it.
+They are in fact trying to keep the information fresh in their short-term memory until they can attach meaning to it or decode it.

 5. Inconsistency in learning and require extensive review of previously learned material

-Children with often have difficulty with organised storage of new information into long-term memory for later use.
+Children with often have difficulty with organising and storing new information into long-term memory for later use.
 It is therefore often not available for retrieval and use the next day.
 The content often needs to be taught over and over again or requires extensive review to reach the place they were yesterday.

 6. Recognises language errors but can't fix them

 When a child with is given feedback regarding an error, they will usually recognise the error but won't know how to correct it.